 6. Uluru (Ayers Rock)

-Ayers Rock Resort is the perfect base when exploring Uluru-Kata Tjuta National Park with a range of accommodations, shops, restaurants and facilities; as well as free guest activities to learn more about Aboriginal culture and taste some bush tucker.
+When it comes to exploring the Northern Territory’s natural wonders, Ayers Rock Resort is the perfect base.
+You’ll have easy access to Uluru-Kata Tjuta National Park, as well as a wide range of accommodations, shops, restaurants, and experiences.
+There are even plenty of free guest activities to learn more about Aboriginal culture and taste some authentic bush tucker.

 Ready to start planning your Red Centre adventure?
 Get started by downloading your free ultimate guide to the area today!

 [CE1]Camels are not permitted in the national park